ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 setError(form, `post.tags[${i}].name`, 'Invalid tag name.');
 ```

+> Errors added with `setError` will be removed when a Zod schema is used in [client-side validation](/concepts/client-validation) and the first validation occurs (such as modifying a field).

 ## Throwing server errors

 If something goes wrong beyond validation, instead of returning `fail(400, { form })` you can also `throw error(5xx)`, which can then be handled with the [onError](/concepts/events#onerror) event, or, if the custom [use:enhance](/concepts/enhance) doesn't exist on the form, the nearest +error.svelte page will be rendered.